ChopinSharp/ref-nms/README.md

 ```

 ## Pretrained Models
-We provide pre-trained model weights as long as the corresponding MAttNet-style detection file.
+We provide pre-trained model weights as long as the corresponding **MAttNet-style detection file** (note the MattNet-style detection files can be directly used to evaluate downstream REG task performance).
 With these files, one can easily reproduce our reported results.
-Note the MattNet-style detection files can be directly used to evaluate downstream REG task performance.

 [[Google Drive]](https://drive.google.com/drive/folders/1BPqWW0LrAEBFna7b-ORF2TcrY7K_DDvM?usp=sharing) [[Baidu Disk]](https://pan.baidu.com/s/1G4k7APKSUs-_5StXoYaNrA) (extraction code: 5a9r)